justinleetyler/justinleetyler.github.io/catalog.md

 > He said that they taught of things that people should come to know and live by—things like faith, hope, goodness, and love.-l.
 2261 -q

 ### &nbsp;
-Taylor, Keary. -- The bane. -- Computer data (1 file). -- Keary Taylor books, 2013. -- on ASUS transformer tablet. -- System requirements: kindle app. -- AISN B00BP1ZKJ4. -- DDC 813.
+Taylor, Keary. -- The bane. -- Computer data (1 file). -- Keary Taylor books, 2013.. -- System requirements: kindle app. -- AISN B00BP1ZKJ4. -- DDC 813.

 ### &nbsp;
 Taylor, Meadows. -- Confessions of a thug. -- Stein and Day, c1968. -- vii, 338 p. -- DDC 823.